-Aboriginal and Torres Strait Islander People According to the 2016 Census, Aboriginal and/or Torres Strait Islander people make up
+Aboriginal and Torres Strait Islander People

-0.4 per cent of the overall population in Nillumbik (236 people).
+According to the 2016 Census, Aboriginal and/or Torres Strait Islander people make up 0.4% of the overall population in Nillumbik (236 people).

-Of the 644 survey respondents who completed the Young Minds: Your Voice, Our Future youth survey, 1.59 per cent (10 young people) identified as First Nations people.
+Of the 644 survey respondents who completed the Young Minds: Your Voice, Our Future youth survey, 1.59% (ten young people) identified as First Nations people.